Freedom Party (Lithuania): History

 The party has its roots in Vilnius mayor Remigijus Šimašius's list "For Vilnius, which we are proud of!", which won the Lithuanian capital's council and mayoral election.
-In November 2018 Aušrinė Armonaitė announced intentions to found a new party.
+In November 2018, Aušrinė Armonaitė announced intentions to found a new party.

 By the summer and autumn of 2019, the party established its branches in cities and their surrounding municipalities.

 The party was accepted as a full member of the Alliance of Liberals and Democrats for Europe in October 2019.
 The party saw success in 2020 Lithuanian parliamentary election and obtained 11 seats.
-After this, the party joined coalition with the Homeland Union and Liberal Movement.
+After this, the party formed a coalition with the Homeland Union and Liberal Movement and delegated three ministers - Armonaitė, Ewelina Dobrowolska and Marius Skuodis - to the Šimonytė Cabinet.

 On 11 December 2021, the Freedom Party officially became a full member of the ALDE Party.

 Platform

-According to Freedom Party's program, the party stands for the following: